MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

 ms.custom: devx-track-azdevcli
 ---

-# Configure a pipeline and push updates using GitHub Actions
+# Configure a pipeline and push updates using GitHub Actions (preview)

 In this article, you'll push [Todo Application with Node.js and Azure Cosmos DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) template changes through GitHub Actions via Azure Developer CLI (azd).
 However, you can apply the principles you learn in this article to any of the [Azure Developer CLI templates](overview.md#azure-developer-cli-templates).